Sadid-1

-Specifications
+History

 A mockup of the Sadid-1 was first seen at Iran's 2010 Kish Air Show.
 As of 2016, the Sadid-1's guidance system, laser/TV seeker and propulsion unit were still under development.

+Design

 Detailed information about the Sadid-1 has not been disclosed; however, it is believed to be about 140 cm long, to have a range of 4000 meters, and to have a maximum flight time of about thirty seconds.

-Operational history
+Combat history

 The Sadid-1 was a proposed armament for the Shahed 216, an exceptionally obscure attack helicopter proposal from HESA/Shahed Aviation around 2015.

 The Sadid-1 was not operationally deployed on the Shahed 129; one source says this was due to problems with the launcher mechanism and guidance system, while another source says that R&D was not completed because American sanctions prevented Iran from obtaining necessary components.

 In 2018, Iran claimed to use Sadid-1 munitions dropped from a Saegheh UAV.